Helping You Pursue Justice for Your Lost Loved Ones

 - Monetary damages occur as a result.
 These monetary damages can include medical expenses, loss of guidance, funeral and burial expenses, and more.

-The sooner you call the law firm of Stewart J. Guss, Attorney at Law, the quicker we can get to work building your case, including investigating the accident and gathering critical evidence.
+The sooner you call the law firm of Stewart J. Guss, Injury Accident Lawyers, the quicker we can get to work building your case, including investigating the accident and gathering critical evidence.

 4. If I want to file a wrongful death claim in Katy, what must I prove to obtain compensation?